-GATE AJAR If this light comes on, your liftgate or liftglass is ajar.
+If this light comes on, your endgate or liftglass is ajar.
 Try closing the tailgate or liftglass again.
 Never drive with the tailgate or liftglass even partially open.

 Fuel Gage

 When the ignition is on, the fuel gage tells you about how much fuel you have remaining.